29 January 2019

 The three main sources of fuel that farmers can look to invest in are bio-mass boilers, on-shore wind farms and solar panels.
 With each of these sources of renewable energy, the following areas require close attention:

 All three of these sources of renewable energy might require some form of planning permission.
 Therefore it is always advisable to consult your local planning authority before beginning any project.
 Points to note are that both wind farms and solar panels may not require planning permission so long as specific criteria are met.
 With regard to bio-mass boilers, care must be taken because should they dramatically alter the building they are connected to, they may also require planning permission.
 Common to all three forms are the restrictions applied when building on or near listed buildings so extra caution is advised.
 Legal advice should always be sought in conjunction with any discussion with a planning authority to ensure you are absolutely certain on what planning is required and what procedures and checks should be carried out prior to installation or construction.

 As with all installations or adaptations to land and property, it will be necessary to ensure that you receive the correct certification and paperwork that ensures you are adhering to government regulations and standards.
 The time may come when you wish to sell the property and these certificates will become vital.

 3. Leases and Agreements

-For a number of reasons it may be more beneficial to the farmer to lease bio-mass boilers, solar panels or wind turbines.
-In other situations it may also be necessary to enter into agreements with other businesses or providers of these sources.
-In both these situations it is necessary to understand the legal implications and the rights of the other party.
+For a number of reasons, it may be more beneficial to the farmer to lease bio-mass boilers, solar panels or wind turbines.
+In other situations, it may also be necessary to enter into agreements with other businesses or providers of these sources.
+In both of these situations, it is necessary to understand the legal implications and the rights of the other party.
 Legal advice will help when entering an agreement, to ensure piece-of-mind.